PatternsTechGit/PT_Fontawesome_Bootstrap/README.md

-# Incorporating Fontawesome & Bootstrap in Anguar application
+# Incorporating Fontawesome & Bootstrap in Angular application

+## What is Font Awesome

 Font Awesome is the Internet's icon library and toolkit that can be easily used by developers.